Career perfect 10 leaders in women's college gymnastics

 On Friday, Feb.
-10, 2023, Florida’s Trinity Thomas earned her fourth perfect 10 of the season, on beam, and 24th perfect 10 of her career.
-With the perfect score, Thomas is now tied for No. 3 all-time on the list of gymnasts with the most perfect 10s in NCAA history, passing Maggie Nichols (22), Kyla Ross (22), Karin Lichey (21) and Kim Arnold (21) all this year.
+17, 2023, Florida’s Trinity Thomas earned her fifth perfect 10 of the season, on beam, and 25th perfect 10 of her career.
+With the perfect score, Thomas now stands alone in second-place all-time in the list of gymnasts with the most perfect 10s in NCAA history, passing Hope Spivey (24), Maggie Nichols (22), Kyla Ross (22), Karin Lichey (21) and Kim Arnold (21) all this year

 Kentucky’s Jenny Hansen and UCLA’s Jamie Dantzscher sit tied atop the list with 28 career perfect 10s, while Georgia’s Hope Spivey is tied for third with 24.
 With the 2023 season not over, ascending the perfect 10 leaders list is within the realm of possibility for Thomas as she attempts to eclipse Hansen and Dantzscher.